divyanshu-gh/Kibana-dashboard/README.md

 ## Project Purpose
 This dashboard provides a quick overview of product sales, customer demographics, and order trends, which are valuable for any eCommerce business to make informed decisions.

-## Demo
-Loom Video: [Add your Loom link here]

-## Author
-Harsh

----

-\*Logstash was not used in this demo as data was directly imported through Kibana UI.